Autodesk/pgbelt/docs/quickstart.md

 - Sync sequence values
 - Dump and load tables without Primary Keys
 - Add NOT VALID constraints to the target schema (they were removed in Step 1 in the target database)
+- Create Indexes (as long as this was run in Step 2, this will be glossed over.
+If step 2 was missed, indexes will build now amnd this will take longer than expected).
 - Validate data (take 100 random rows and 100 last rows of each table, and compare data)
 - Run ANALYZE to ensure optimal performance